alexrudnick/dissertation/BURNDOWN.md

 ### integration: possibly obsolete ideas here

-  * CANCELED! build tiniest possible cdec system for es-gn (switched to moses)
+  * CANCELED! build tiniest possible cdec system for es-gn (switched to moses??)
   * SKIP Learn to use CMU's morphogen or whatever it's called -- or we could just punt and target lemmatized gn.
   * DONE built tiny pb-smt system for es-gn, now pretty good at spinning these